-Delivery Cost: Walmart Grocery now offers two delivery options (through a partnership with Uber).
-You may schedule a delivery for a fee of $9.95, OR, you may opt-in to their new service, Delivery Unlimited, which allows customers to avoid the per-order fee and instead pay a flat charge of $12.95 monthly or $98 annually.
+Delivery Cost: Walmart Grocery now offers two delivery options (through a partnership with several delivery partners).
+You may schedule a delivery for a fee of $7.95 to $9.95 (and purchase at least $30 worth of groceries), OR, you may opt-in to their new service, Delivery Unlimited, which allows customers to avoid the per-order fee and instead pay a flat charge of $12.95 monthly or $98 annually.
 Delivery services are available in most states throughout the US, and are expanding quickly, so check here to see if they’ll deliver to you.

 Kroger has a popular grocery pick-up service called Pickup (formerly called ClickList).
 You can order your groceries through their website, then pick them up at the store.
 The best part?
 You can pick up your groceries without having to get out of the car.
 Fees vary by region, but your first three Pickup service fees are waived.

 In addition, Kroger also offers same-day grocery delivery service through 3rd party delivery services.
 Kroger is also available for order on Instacart as well.
 Yippee!

 Cost: There is a $5.95 delivery fee and a $6.00 service charge will be applied to your order at the time it’s placed.

 Locations: The southern grocery chain Harris Teeter offers pick-up and delivery options through their Express Lane program in Virginia, South Carolina, North Carolina, and Maryland.

 *Harris Teeter has recently teamed up with Shipt and Instacart as well to offer 2-hour grocery delivery.

 Cost: Pick-up costs $4.95, and delivery costs $12 to $15 per order, plus the service fee of $4.95.
 Harris Teeter states that it does not accept tips.